cldershem/homelessgaffer/README.md

     - change password
     - email on comment
     - new accounts need to be approved
-- add delete to edit page/post
+- add delete to edit page
 - fix datetime display
     - moment.js?
 - edit page doesn't work (slug already used)